Deploy ASP.NET Core App on Kubernetes

 The apiVersion: apps/v1 tells the api version to be used.
 Different types of configuration files have different version.
 If you are creating a deployment than it will remain same for your file to.

-In the second line I have kind: Deployment which tells k8s that this configuration is for deployment object.
+In the second line we have kind: Deployment which tells k8s that this configuration is for deployment object.

 The metadata field specifies meta data for the deployment.
-I have added 2 fields to it which are:
+We have added 2 fields to it which are:

 metadata: